jameshughes89/cs101/site/topics/intro/intro.rst

 * The long version:
     * :doc:`Read the outline </outline/outline>`

-What prerequisites do I need?
-=============================

-* Curiosity
-* A desire to learn a powerful new skill
-* A desire to distinguish yourself from peers in your discipline

 .. admonition:: Activity

     Where have you encountered computer programs before?

     Can anyone name an area of Science where they think having computer programming skill would be a bad thing?
 How about Social Science?
 Humanities?
 Art?
-Work with your neighbours.
+Talk with your neighbours.

+What prerequisites do I need?
+=============================

+* Curiosity

 Why are the course notes a website?